Priyaljalan/Data-Enthusiasts-/README.md

 US 10 Year Treasury Yield - https://github.com/Priyaljalan/Data-Enthusiasts-/blob/main/HistoricalData_10YrTreasury.csv

-**Data profile:** [max 2000 words] For each dataset used, describe its structure, content, and characteristics.
-Specify the location of the dataset files in your project repository.
-Discuss any ethical or legal constraints associated with the data, and explain how the datasets relate to your questions
+**Data profile:**

 The project uses two publicly available financial datasets to analyze the relationship between Alphabet Inc.’s stock performance and the United States 10-Year Treasury Yield.
 The datasets were particularly selected to combine financial market data with macroeconomic indicators in order to better understand how fluctuations in long-term interest rates may influence stock returns, volatility, and risk-adjusted performance.
-Both datasets were downloaded in CSV format and stored within the project repository to ensure transparency and reproducibility and contain daily observations spanning from March 12, 2021, to March 12, 2026.
+Both datasets were downloaded in CSV format and stored within the project repository to ensure transparency and reproducibility, and contain daily observations spanning from March 12, 2021, to March 12, 2026.

 Although both Nasdaq and the FRED database continuously update their information on a daily basis, the datasets used in this project were intentionally limited to observations available through March 12, 2026.
 This date was selected because it aligned with the beginning of the project analysis and data collection process.
 Restricting the datasets to a fixed timeframe helped maintain consistency throughout the project and ensured that all calculations, visualizations, and findings were based on a reproducible dataset.

-The repository contains  datasets, analysis notebook, visualizations, scripts, and supporting documentation used throughout the project.
+The repository contains  datasets, analysis of the notebook, visualizations, scripts, and supporting documentation used throughout the project.
 Clear and consistent naming conventions were used to improve organization and readability.
-The repository also contains supporting files such as requirements.txt file which includes softwares used, a data dictionary describing the variables used in the project, and a metadata file in DCAT format.
+The repository also contains supporting files such as the requirements.txt file, which includes software used, a data dictionary describing the variables used in the project, and a metadata file in DCAT format.

 # Dataset 1: Alphabet Inc. Historical Stock Price Data
 The first dataset used in this project contains historical stock price data for Alphabet Inc. (Google).
 The dataset was obtained from the Nasdaq Historical Data website and downloaded in CSV format.
-It contains a daily time series data and includes the company's stock market performance during the selected period for analysis.
+It contains a daily time series of data and includes the company's stock market performance during the selected period for analysis.
 The dataset is stored in the project repository as: HistoricalData_GOOGLE.csv

 The dataset contains the following variables: